tgoldenberg/dsl-test/README.md

 ## Project setup

+### General notes
++ All work should be completed in a fork of this repository.
++ Your main function will be written in the [`./src/runner.js`](src/runner.js) file.
+You may import other files/modules into this file as needed.
++ The task is considered completed when all tests run on the command line with `npm test` pass.

 ### Node.js
 + Install node.js we love using [nvm](https://github.com/creationix/nvm) to mange node versions
 + Install project dependencies `npm install`